-- Note that the size of the coded targets should not be too big or too small compared to the object or scene.
-It is recommended that the radius of central black circle-point on the taken photo is not greater than 30 pix.
-At the same time the minimal radius of the central solid circle should be about 4-5 pixels.
+Please note that the size of the coded targets should not be too big or too small compared to the object or scene.
+It is recommended that the radius of the central black circle-point on the taken photo is not greater than 30 pix.
+At the same time, the minimal radius of the central solid circle should be about 4-5 pixels.

 Agisoft Metashape supports four types of circular coded targets (CTs): 12 bit, 14 bit, 16 bit and 20 bit.
 While 12 bit pattern is considered to be decoded more precisely, whereas 14 bit, 16 bit and 20 bit patterns allow for a greater number of CTs to be used within the same project.

-Also Cross and Circle non-coded targets are supported (see examples below), but non-coded target detection is only possible after camera alignment is finished (see the examples of non-coded cross and circular targets below).
-Inverted flag can be used to detect white targets on the black background.
-Parity check is applicable for coded targets only and means that targets can have only even number of black sectors.
+Also, Cross and Circle non-coded targets are supported (see examples below), but non-coded target detection is only possible after camera alignment is finished (see the examples of the non-coded cross and circular targets below).
+The inverted flag can be used to detect white targets on the black background.
+Parity check is applicable for coded targets only and means that targets can have only an even number of black sectors.

-2. In the Detect Markers dialog choose corresponding Marker Type and adjust Tolerance value.
+2. In the Detect Markers dialog choose the corresponding Marker Type and adjust Tolerance value.